Immigration Law Clinic

 Q: What are some of the benefits of participating in the Clinic?

-A: The Clinic provides students hands-on training on client representation and casework.
+A: The Clinic provides students with hands-on training on client representation and casework.
 By working on real cases, students confront first-hand the many challenges involved in the practice of law.
-By working with real clients in real cases, students appreciate the value of public service and the importance of access to justice.
+They fully immerse themselves in the practice of law and handle all aspects of a case.

 Q: What do students do in the Clinic?